Edward StephanArea Coordinator, Percussion; Adjunct Professor, Percussion

 B.M., University of North Texas

-Ed began his percussion training at the age of 6 and spent much of his youth studying many different styles of music before finally settling on orchestral studies in college.
+Ed began his percussion training at the age of 6 and spent much of his youth studying many different styles of music before settling on orchestral studies.
 He holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from the New England Conservatory of Music.
 He can be heard on dozens of recordings with the Pittsburgh Symphony, as well as the FWSO, DSO and North Texas Wind Symphony- including a number of Grammy nominated performances.
 While living in Boston, Stephan performed with the Boston Symphony Orchestra, the Rhode Island Philharmonic, the New Haven Symphony, and the National Lyric Opera, to name a few.
 He was a fellow at the Tanglewood Music Center in 2000 and 2001.